 Okay, I’m not going to lie.
 I’ve just heard the “I want 100% security!” phrase from someone who’s in charge of cyber security at an organization.
 I even managed to kind of keep a straight face as well (but inside I was dying a little and, at the same time, mentally falling off my chair laughing!).
-So, does the information security world owe a huge debt to the wisdom of Star Wars?
+So, does the Infosec world owe a huge debt to the wisdom of Star Wars?
 And is there a way to improve your organization’s security approach and posture using the wisdom of Jedi?

 Working in today’s security-focused world

-In the technology and security world of today we have a huge range of complex factors to consider when designing a product, service, or enterprise as a whole.
+In the technology and Infosec world of today we have a huge range of complex factors to consider when designing a product, service, or enterprise as a whole.
 Security is most certainly a major part of this process.
 However, the real output from a service, say, should be value.
 And thus, service design requires the balancing of requirements, needs, wants, and constraints.

-If you’ve read any of my blogs before, then you’ll know that I’m a massive advocate of ensuring organizations have risk appetite statements (and more).
+If you’ve read any of my security blogs before, then you’ll know that I’m a massive advocate of ensuring organizations have risk appetite statements (and more).
 But for the purposes of this post I’ll assume that we don’t have too many specific guidelines/standards (which in my experience is common in many organizations).

 I believe that it’s really important to be realistic, to be programmatic, and to understand that security is really about improvement, not perfection!